pavelpetkovvv/DISS_project/README.md

 * mvn spring-boot:run

-If opt ti start database with *docker:start* you can use default settings.
+If you start database with *docker:start* you can use default settings.
 If you want to use other database the following environment variables have to be set:

 * DB_HOST